Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 Charity Dingle

 Ryan Shares refuses to assist Graham steal from Kim any extra, and finally ends up locked in a hut by the ex-soldier to maintain him away from the the tyrannical Tate.
-When Charity Dingle – who by the way has deliberate a shock marriage ceremony that day to fiancée Vanessa Woodfield – finds out her son has been used and abused by Graham, simply weeks after he meddled in her relationship with youthful offspring Noah who she blames for his drug overdose, she grows obsessive about instructing him a lesson.
-Moreover, she has actual company and might be the true offender behind his killing.
+When Charity Dingle – who by the way has deliberate a shock wedding ceremony that day to fiancée Vanessa Woodfield – finds out her son has been used and abused by Graham, simply weeks after he meddled in her relationship with youthful offspring Noah who she blames for his drug overdose, she grows obsessive about instructing him a lesson.
+Moreover, she has actual company and could possibly be the actual perpetrator behind his killing.

 “Charity has more than one motive to do him in,” says Emma Atkins on whether or not Charity would kill Graham.
 “It goes right back to when Joe came to the village and Graham was helping him destroy the Dingles.
 Why does this man hate her family so much?
 She’s fed up and goes after him, and absolutely could be driven to murder.”